kazooo/gdt4j/README.md

 Simple Gradle project template with Log4J2 logging and Lombok support.\
 It uses Palantir Docker plugin to dockerize Java 14 application and run it in Docker container.

+Branch **'spring-boot'** contains the same template but with Spring Boot preconfigured dependencies.